-- A. The intent of these regulations is to protect, preserve and enhance the natural environment and beauty of the City and promote better quality of life by creating, preserving, and protecting a safe, healthy, and sustainable landscape that helps to conserve, protect, and restore the City's water resources.
+- A. Phe intent of these regulations is to protect, preserve and enhance the natural environment and beauty of the City and promote better quality of life by creating, preserving, and protecting a safe, healthy, and sustainable landscape that helps to conserve, protect, and restore the City's water resources.
 These regulations are also intended to be as stringent as the tree preservation regulations enforced by Broward County pursuant to Chapter 27, Article XIV of the Broward County Code of Ordinances.
 This will be achieved by reducing the use of fertilizers and pesticides through the use of Florida-Friendly LandscapingTM principles in landscaped areas containing trees, nectar-producing plants for wildlife pollinators, and other plants and arranging them by irrigation needs in a pleasing manner in relation to paved areas and structures.
-These regulations are to establish minimum standards for the development, installation, and maintenance of Florida-Friendly LandscapingTM without inhibiting creative landscape design, construction, and management. - B. These objectives are defined in general terms and their realization can only be attained by proper design. - B. The purpose of this section to enact regulations that establish standards that: - 1.
-Promote the establishment and maintenance of tree canopy cover on public and private lands; and - 2.
+These regulations are to establish minimum standards for the development, installation, and maintenance of Florida-Friendly LandscapingTM without inhibiting creative landscape design, construction, and management. - B. The purpose of this section to enact regulations that establish standards that: - Promote the establishment and maintenance of tree canopy cover on public and private lands; and - 2.
 Minimize the removal or loss of trees and palms; and - 3.
-Ensure that trees and palms within the City of Fort Lauderdale are maintained in a healthy and non-hazardous condition through implementation of landscape and arboriculture industry Best Management Practices; and encourage the planting of landscape species that are sustainable and appropriate for existing site conditions
+Ensure that trees and palms within the City of Fort Lauderdale are maintained in a healthy and non-hazardous condition through implementation of landscape and arboriculture industry Best Management Practices; and encourage the planting of landscape species that are sustainable and appropriate for existing site conditions and available growing space in order to minimize maintenance costs and damage to sidewalks, streets, and other infrastructure by; and - 4.
+Establish and maintain diversity in landscape and tree species and age classes to provide a stable and sustainable urban forest; and - 5.
+Reduce the use of fertilizers and pesticides through the use of Florida-Friendly LandscapingTM principles; and - 6.
+Preserve the community's character and quality of life well into the future through the appropriate use of landscaping; and